MultiplEYE-COST/wg1-experiment-implementation/guidelines/markdown/HANDLING_ERRORS.md

 If it seems to be there, sometimes, it is helpful to click `edit` on the interface and then check again that everything was entered correctly and then click `run` again.
 Even if everything was entered correctly previously, sometimes it can help to simply restart the experiment.

+### Error: path to the file is too long to be unzipped
+When using the Windows built-in unzip function, you might encounter an error message that the path is too long to be unzipped.
+It does not unzip some of the files and you cannot access them.
+This can be solved by using something more advanced for unzipping, such as 7-zip.
+You can download it [here](https://www.7-zip.org/).
+Or you can unzip it in a different computer, e.g. a Mac, and then copy the files to your computer.

 ### Image is blurry
 If your presentation PC is a Windows machine it is possible that you have to adjust the display settings like in the screenshot below.